tngan/samlify/docs/signed-saml-response.md

 const idp = IdentityProvider({
   // ...
   metadata: readFileSync('./idp-metatadata.xml'),
-  privateKeyFile: readFileSync('./mysecret.pem'),
+  privateKey: readFileSync('./mysecret.pem'),
-  privateKeyFilePass: 'zzz', // if has
+  privateKeyPass: 'zzz', // if has
   // must have if metadata is not provided
-  // signingCertFile: readFileSync('./signing.cer')
+  // signingCert: readFileSync('./signing.cer')
 });
 ```

-The certificate of identity provider will be included in its metadata, or specify in constructor as `signingCertFile`.
+The certificate of identity provider will be included in its metadata, or specify in constructor as `signingCert`.

 + **Unsigned message, Signed & Encrypted assertion**